 Twin Lions Pool

-Not only is there are a huge outdoor pool, but there is a splash pad at this facility, in addition to 2 diving boards and plenty of lounge chairs.
+Not only is there a huge outdoor pool, but there is a splash pad at this facility, in addition to 2 diving boards and plenty of lounge chairs.

 But one of our favorite things about this particular pool is that it is home to the MWR dive-in theater!

-Several times in the summer, the Fort Bragg MWR hosts a dive-in theater, where you can watch a movie from the pool.
+Several times in the summer, the Fort Liberty MWR hosts a dive-in theater, where you can watch a movie from the pool.
 We saw a showing of Disney’s ‘The Little Mermaid‘ and had the best time!

 There is a small fee to get into the pool $4 for DOD cardholders and $6 for guests.